Antonius123-bb/frontend/README.md

 # DHBW-Kino

-DHBW-Kino is a frontend used to order some movie tickets in SAUE Sem 3.
+DHBW-Kino is a frontend used to order some movie tickets.

 ## Installation